arungudelli/angularjswiki/content/en/fontawesome/cdn.md

 +++

+In this tutorial we will learn how to use font awesome icons by serving them from font awesome cdn.

-Using CDN is the best way to serve font awesome icon css or js files, instead of hosting them from our own servers.
+Using CDN(Content delivery Network) is the best way to serve font awesome icon css or js files, instead of hosting them from our own servers.

-Steps to use Font Awesome CDN
+## Steps to use font awesome CDN

+1. Open official fontawesome icon website.

-1. Get a unique embed code by entering your email in following this [link](https://fontawesome.com/start).
+2. Get a unique embed code by entering your email in following this [link](https://fontawesome.com/start).
-2. Then font awesome sends an email with the Font Awesome CDN embed code along with instructions to add icons in our website.
+3. Then font awesome sends an email with the Font Awesome CDN embed code along with instructions to add icons in our website.
-3. The sample JavaScript font awesome CDN link will be in below format.`https://use.fontawesome.com/a34asdfsd.js`.
+4. The sample JavaScript font awesome CDN link will be in below format.`https://use.fontawesome.com/a34asdfsd.js`.
-4. Copy the embed code you received via email and place it in your HTML `<head>` tag.
+5. Copy the embed code you received via email and place it in your HTML `<head>` tag.

 {{< figure src="/img/font-awesome-cdn-embed-code.png" title="font awesome cdn embed code" alt="font awesome cdn embed code">}}